PacLII Home | Databases | WorldLII | Search | Feedback

 The Director of Public Prosecutions sought in the High Court attachment of the respondent for an alleged criminal contempt arising from a broadcast made on 2nd October 1985.
 The facts are set out fully in the judgment.

-J. G.man for the applicant.
+J. G. Freeman for the applicant.

 J. B. Muria for the respondent.